nabaouladyaich11/EcoDetect-AI-Waste-Classifier/README.md

 ## 📱 Screenshots

-[Add screenshots of your app here]
+[Screenshots of thhe app should be added here ]

 ## 🌍 Contributing